This blog may contain affiliate links. Read our disclosure policy for more info.

 Types of Experiences Available on the TSS Earnslaw

 Going on a cruise in Queenstown can be more than just a ride on the lake.
-On the TSS Earnslaw, you can actually add an experience onto the classic cruise.
+There are options for add-ons to the TSS Earnslaw cruise which can include farm tours and a tasty meal!

 Walter Peak BBQ